marealtors/pyramco/README.md

 # pyramco

-A collection of Python methods and functions for use with the RAMCO API

-AND NOW:

-A new API wrapper module that defines some key functions and simplifies the process of calling them.
+An API wrapper module for the RAMCO API that formalizes some key functions and simplifies the process of calling them.

 More info about the API at: https://api.ramcoams.com/api/v2/ramco_api_v2_doc.pdf